 Passionate, supportive faculty and staff

-Faculty and staff members in the College of Liberal and Applied Arts are a diverse group with a wide range of interests, from language and communications to history, psychology, government and sustainability.
-But they all have one thing in common: They truly love teaching.
+Faculty and staff in the College of Liberal and Applied Arts are a diverse group with a wide range of interests, from language and communications to history, psychology, government and sustainability.
+But they all have one thing in common: they truly love teaching.
 As a student in the College of Liberal and Applied Arts, you’ll take classes taught by dedicated professors who want to help you succeed.
-You’ll have access to a variety of learning experiences, including study abroad programs, field work, internships and cultural events.
+You’ll have access to a variety of learning experiences, including study abroad programs, fieldwork, internships and cultural events.
 You’ll graduate with the skills, knowledge base and experience you need to take on your next challenge.